Cultivation of Narcotic Plants

-In Victoria, the Cultivation of Narcotic Plants is a serious criminal offence which may lead to prison sentences and fines of varying degrees.
+In Victoria, the Cultivation of Narcotic Plants is a serious criminal offence that may lead to prison sentences and fines.
 Although there are other types of narcotic plants, charges generally relate to cannabis.

 - was found to have cultivated a narcotic plant

 - was neither licensed nor authorised to cultivate a narcotic plant

 - held the intention to cultivate a narcotic plant

 - possessed a quantity of the narcotic plant for drug dependence that is:

 - less than the commercial quantity for the charge of Cultivation of Narcotic Plants – Non-Commercial Quantity (subject to legislation Section 72B)

 - not less than and not more than the commercial quantity for the charge of Cultivation of Narcotic Plants – Commercial Quantity (subject to legislation Section 72A)

 - not less than the large commercial quantity for the charge of Cultivation of Narcotic Plants – Large Commercial Quantity (subject to legislation Section 72)

 If you have been charged with a Cultivation of Narcotic Plants offence, it is VERY important that you speak with an expert Drug Lawyer now.